 Situated on Lake Greeson's shore, Daisy State Park is the perfect camp for enjoying this area's many outdoor recreational opportunities.
-Park facilities include 103 campsites (26 Class A, 56 Class B, and 21 Tent Sites); picnic areas, a standard pavilion (screened) with restrooms, launch ramps, hiking trails, a motorcycle/mountain bike/ATV trail, and playground.
+Park facilities include 103 campsites (26 Class A, 56 Class B, and 20 Class D sites); picnic areas, a standard pavilion (screened) with modern bathhouses, launch ramps, hiking trails, a motorcycle/mountain bike/ATV trail, and playground.
 One YURT will be available to rent in late spring of 2016.
 Please call the park for updates.

 Rent a solo or tandem kayak.
 Guided lake tours are offered on a regular basis or upon advance requests.

 NOTE: Propane tanks can be exchanged at the park.